girafe-ai/msai-python/docs/course-instructions.md

   - *[Code review tips](/docs/code-review-tips.md)*
 - You need to send your homework before the **sending deadline** and provide reviews before the **review deadline**, which is one week later
   - *If you miss a deadline, it affects your groupmates.
 Fortunately, every work has 5 reviewers and every student has 5 submitters. — if 1 or 2 works will be missed, it is not a tragedy.*
   - *Sometimes you have emergent business to do.
 That's why every student has **3 extra days** to prolong HA deadlines.
-To use "time freeze", text me in telegram.
-In that case you should act like (late submitter)[/docs/code-review-tips.md#what-to-do-if-youve-missed-the-sending-deadline-but-still-want-to-finish-ha-or-make-a-review].*
+To use "time freeze", [text me](https://t.me/nlevashov).
+In that case you should act like [late submitter](/docs/code-review-tips.md#what-to-do-if-youve-missed-the-sending-deadline-but-still-want-to-finish-ha-or-make-a-review).*

 To make it more fun, every home assignment may have several variants.
 You'll have a random one.
 Of course, you can solve as many variants as you want, but without review assurance.